robdbirch/snoopit/README.md

 The above specification will snoop all files in directory '/opt/servers/app_server/log` with a suffix of `.log`

 #### Defining Snooper Regular Expressions
 Each `Snooper` has one or more regular expression specifications.
-This array of regular expressions are used to sniff around the files.
+This array of regular expressions are used to sniff through the files.
 These are identified as `Sniffers`.

 ##### Sniffer Attributes